About This Blog

 I write from the perspective of an Anglican priest in Knoxville, TN, yet my interests are centered on what makes us human, especially regarding the inner life.
 My body, my soul, and my roots are in Knoxville, affectionately known as the Scruffy City.
 Why Scruffy Hospitality Creates Space for Friendship is the most widely read article on my blog, so that’s a good place to start if you’re new to this site.
 I hope my meditations on life in my hometown will help you connect more deeply to the Triune God and the place where you live.

 I am a native Knoxvillian (Fountain City, to be precise) who never imagined that I would serve a church in my hometown.
-For the past seven years, I’ve been honored to serve Apostles Anglican Church in west Knoxville and presently serve as Apostles’ senior pastor.
+For the past 13 years, I’ve been honored to serve Apostles Anglican Church in west Knoxville and presently serve as Apostles’ Rector.
 Before serving at Apostles, I served Methodist churches in Knoxville and Gateshead, England.
-In England, I discovered my love for the Anglican tradition that would soon become my spiritual home.
+In England, I discovered my love for the Anglican tradition that later became my spiritual home.
 I was ordained an Anglican priest in 2008 on my 30th birthday.
 I prepared for ordained ministry by receiving a B.A. in History from Samford University and a Masters of Divinity from Duke Divinity School.

 I married my beautiful bride, Emily, in 2007 and we have two children who bring us great joy.
 The four Kings are homebodies for the most part, most of the time, but we’re not hermits.
 Which explains why we’re building us a farmhouse on a few acres of farmland.
 Wherever we’ve lived, our homeplace has become a regular gathering place.
 That’s especially our hope for the farmhouse.
 Mrs. King has requested chickens, though I’m only committing to a dog right now.